 Hello, my name is Mariam Nasser and I am the Books for a Benefit Community Liaison.
 This organization is very important to me because it provides the means to bring literacy to various areas within the community.
 I am an avid reader myself and love the impact a good book can have.

 My name is Celine and I am currently a freshman at the University of Michigan Ann-Arbor, pursuing a degree in public health and French language.
 My passion for public service and education have led me in the direction of Books for a Benefit.
 BFB is a transparent and honest organization that really focuses on promoting literacy and a love of learning in the communities it serves.
 I am excited to collaborate with different community groups and spaces to give each child equal access to books and learning.

 Literacy Day Coordinator

 Hello!
 My name is Karim Kadouh, and I’m the Fundraising Chair for Books for a Benefit.
-I am currently an 8th grader at Bryant Middle School in Dearborn and a member of the Student Council.
-I plan on joining the National Honor Society at Dearborn High School next year.
+I am currently a 9th grader at Dearborn High School in Dearborn and a member of the Student Council.
+I plan on joining the National Honor Society.
 I have volunteered at the Islamic Center of America for over 3 years.
-I have an interest in law, and technology.
+I have an interest in law and technology.
 My position at Books for a Benefit is to raise funds for our organization to continue doing great things for our community.
 I love Books for a Benefit because every child should have the right and privilege to read.
-Unfortunately a lot of underprivileged communities can not afford to buy their children books.
+Unfortunately, a lot of underprivileged communities can not afford to buy their children books.
 That’s where Books for a Benefit comes in; we provide kids with books, goal setting, and sometimes we even build libraries in underprivileged communities!